-This will put distance between you and the disaster (or other threats) behind you as well as provide suitable hunting, fishing, trapping, and fresh water sources.
+This will put distance between you and the disaster (or other threats) behind you as well as provifde suitable hunting, fishing, trapping, and fresh water sources.

 Make sure the route you choose to get there doesn’t include rivers that are impossible to cross.
 If you do come to a river that’s impassable the only option you may have is to hike along the banks until you come to the narrowest / shallowest part of the river — and that’s where you can consider making your crossing.
 However, there are additional ways to cross a river and I detail several a few paragraphs down.
 Get ready for a wild ride!